Best Romantic Restaurants in Budapest 2019

 For culture and art lovers: cooking the books at Könyvbár (Book bar) in the Jewish quarter

+Definitely one of the best romantic restaurants in Budapest is Könyvbár (Book bar).
 Last week when I last visited this place, their weekly book menu was Game of Thrones!
 Besides their regular a la carte, they prepare a food homage to a great book every week.
 The whole book menu with starters, entrée and desserts can cost 50 euros, but you have the option to pick and choose from the components, or you can go for the regular menu.
 It’s really close to the heart of party district, so booking is highly recommended in rush hour.
 The ambience is cozy, obviously lined with books but not overbearing.
-Also in the Jewish quarter you can find some Kosher Restaurants.
+Also in the Jewish quarter you can find some of the best Kosher Restaurants in Budapest.

 45 Dob utca, Budapest 1074